Undergraduate Psychology Service & Internship (UPSI) Award

-We offer the Undergraduate Psychology Service & Internship (UPSI) Award to Psychology majors who would like to pursue an unpaid internship opportunity in combination with Psychology 4810: Internships and Field Experience, but would need financial support to make the needed time.
+We offer the Undergraduate Psychology Service & Internship (UPSI) Award to Psychology majors who would like to pursue an unpaid internship opportunity in combination with Psychology 4890: Internships and Field Experience, but would need financial support to make the needed time.
 Financial support for one semester is provided in exchange for up to 10 hours of work per week at an internship site, and awards do not exceed $1,200.
+The intent of this award is to provide students with opportunities that increase their professional skills and marketability.
+Applicants are evaluated based on the fit between their career goals and possible placements, demonstrated conscientiousness and reliability, and academic background.

 The Undergraduate Psychology Service & Internship (UPSI) Award allows undergraduate psychology students who might otherwise be unable to engage in unpaid internships to pursue opportunities for meaningful professional and career development and community engagement.
 The award offers financial support to complete an internship experience over an academic semester.
 Students may select an internship from our database, or create one with the help of our internship coordinator.
 Selection is based on the applicant's demonstration of the following: